 Kilkeel supermarket doubles in size after £4.7M refit, taking job count to over 100

-EUROSPAR Greencastle Street, Kilkeel is owned by family-run Henderson Retail, which has invested over £4.7M into the refurbishment that has seen the outlet grow from just over 5,000 sq. ft. to10,279 sq. ft.
+EUROSPAR Greencastle Street, Kilkeel, is owned by family-run Henderson Retail, which has invested over £4.7M into the refurbishment that has seen the outlet grow from just over 5,000 sq ft to10,279 sq ft.

 The store now employs 105 people from the local area, creating a community focused team who are passionate about local food and serving those in their neighbourhood.